Functional Genomics Centre

 Who we are

-We deliver pooled CRISPR screens, in collaboration with leading researchers, that identify and validate new drug targets and approaches that will change the cancer landscape.
+We collaborate with leading researchers to deliver pooled CRISPR screens that identify and validate new drug targets and approaches that will change the cancer landscape.

 Our state-of-the-art institute leverages the combined global strengths of Cancer Research UK’s world-class scientific network and AstraZeneca’s oncology drug discovery and development experience to drive scientific innovation.